andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 I'll be all alone
 </div>

+<iframe class="mb-2" style="border-radius:12px" src="https://open.spotify.com/embed/track/30upl1YT1suEgSDpIopSky?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

-Despite the heart wrenching lyrics Milsap's velvety smooth treatment somehow lulls you into its captivating trance just like the devilish grin of your former flame.
+Somehow Milsap's velvety smooth treatment of gut wrenching lyrics lulls you into its captivating trance just like the devilish grin of your former flame.
-The song falls squarely in the subgenre of Yacht Rock that I just invented called *Pontoon DockRock*.
-As anyone who knows how much I love pontoons and yacht rock will understand the how much I adore this song.
+It's a song that falls squarely in the subgenre of Yacht Rock that I just invented called *Pontoon DockRock*.
+As anyone who knows my adoration for pontoons and yacht rock will understand my level of obsession with this song.

 The song has also been covered by the likes of Elvis Presley, Percy Sledge, Frankie Valli, Luther Vandross, James Brown, and Eddie Kendricks of The Temptations.
 Pretty decent company I reckon.

-The soundtrack also includes favorites from Eric Church, fellow Okie Toby Keith, Martina McBride, and the Indian Outlaw hisself Tim McGraw.
-We listen to the soundtrack so many times that it worms its way into our subconsciousness.
-Any time I hear one of the songs from the performance my brain instinctively starts waiting for the fade-in to the next song.
+Our soundtrack also includes favorites from Eric Church, fellow Okie Toby Keith, Martina McBride, and the Indian Outlaw hisself Tim McGraw.
+We listen to the same songs over and over and over and over and over - so many times they worm their way into our subconsciousness.
+Any time I hear one of these songs my brain instinctively starts waiting for the fade-in to the next song.
 A life-long gift that will forever remind me of two of the most fun weeks of my life.